QR Codes For Headstones Keep Dearly Departed Close

 Miller hopes other grieving families will do the same.
-She and her husband are launching their new business called Digital Legacys to sell the tags.
-Mourners who visit a tagged grave will be able to pull out their smartphones, scan the QR symbol and be sent to a personalized legacy web page.
+She and her husband, Rick, are launching a new business called Digital Legacys to sell the tags.
+Visitors to a tagged grave can pull out their smartphones, scan the QR symbol, and be sent to a personalized Web page for the deceased.

-MILLER: Then I can just upload the photos to the website, and we can build their website for them and they give us a biography of their loved ones.
-They can upload videos and backgrounds and music.
-And it's just a great technology.
+"They can just upload the photos to the website and we can build their website for them," Lori Miller says.
+"They give us a biography of their loved ones, and they can upload videos and backgrounds and music."

-MARILYN ELIAS: Now, I feel that I can now put my smartphone on, and I can look at my mom and say: Mom, what were you thinking when you wore that hairdo years ago?
-Or, Mom, I remember that day we went out and picked that dress out.
-And so I think you can kind of walk away feeling better, maybe even laughing sometimes.
+"Now I feel that I come out, and I put my smartphone on, and I can look at my mom and say, 'Mom, what were you thinking when you wore that hairdo years ago?'
+'I remember when we bought that dress.'
+I think you can better feel, and walk away feeling better – maybe even laughing, sometimes," she says.

 Rick Miller hopes the technology will keep loved ones' stories alive for future generations.
 He and Lori lost some relatives recently, which made him think that having more than a headstone to interact with at a cemetery would be a good experience – particularly when they take their young daughter to his parents' gravesite.
 "She doesn't remember or know anything about them," he says.